Paleopathology

 Joshua T. Schnell

-Joshua Schnell is a biological anthropologist and anthropological archaeologist specializing in the bio archaeology of the Maya region.
-His current work emphasizes human agency in the study of health, healing, and medicine in the past, calling attention to people’s efforts to shape their appearance, care for their bodies, and combat and treat illnesses and injuries.
+Dr. Schnell’s work is fundamentally interdisciplinary and often incorporates ethnohistoric, ethnographic, archaeobotanical, archival, ethnomedicinal, and visual evidence alongside human biology and material culture.
 Before joining the faculty at Pitt, he was a Pre-Columbian Studies Fellow at Dumbarton Oaks Research Library and Collection in Washington, DC and has additionally held fellowships at the John Carter Brown Library in Providence, RI and the National Science Foundation.
-At Pitt, he runs the Imaging and Microscopy in Anthropology Group Lab (IMAG Lab) and welcomes undergraduate and graduate student research involvement in his lab and field endeavors.
-His current fieldwork is based in Chiapas, Mexico but he has previously conducted field work across the Maya region - in Belize, Guatemala, and Mexico at a variety of Classic and Pre classic sites, including large, dynastic civic-ceremonial urban centers, small frontier and subsidiary sites, and mortuary rock shelters and caves.
-He is also working on a book project examining dental aesthetics, medical dentistry, and oral care practices among the ancient Maya
+At Pitt, he runs a lab specializing in experimental archaeology and microscopy.
+Dr. Schnell always welcomes undergraduate and graduate student research involvement in his lab and field endeavors.
+While his current fieldwork is based in Chiapas, Mexico, he has previously conducted field work across the Maya region - in Belize, Guatemala, and Mexico at a variety of Classic and Pre classic sites, including large, dynastic civic-ceremonial urban centers, small frontier and subsidiary sites, and mortuary rock shelters and caves.

 Degrees and Education